The Wishing Tree (1976 film)

 The Wishing Tree (ნატვრის ხე, Natvris Khe, Древо желания) is a 1976 Georgian drama film directed by Tengiz Abuladze.
 It won the Lenin Prize, the All-Union Film Festival main prize and other prizes.
 The film is based on Giorgi Leonidze's short stories.

 The textures of folk legend and striking visual allegory permeate The Wishing Tree, an episodic pastorale set in a pre-revolutionary Georgian village and spanning four seasons in the lives of various village characters.
 Some twenty-two stories are woven into the narrative, which centers on a beautiful young woman who is forced to marry a man she does not love; her unsanctioned love for another leads her to ritual disgrace and sacrifice.

+Plot

+The film is based on the novellas of Giorgi Leonidze and depicts pre-revolutionary life in a Georgian village.
+The central storyline follows the return of a young woman, Marita, to the village, where she falls in love with a poor villager named Gedia.
+However, Marita's relatives and the village elder decide to marry her off against her will to a wealthy villager.

+Gedia returns to Marita, and they reunite, but their meeting is discovered by her husband’s relatives.
+Under the direction of the village elder, Marita is publicly humiliated: she is paraded through the village backward on a donkey and pelted with mud.
+The film ends tragically with the deaths of the lovers.

+The film also emphasizes the interior of Georgian pre-revolutionary homes and the unhurried rhythm of rural life.
+Vivid characters include the village eccentrics: "aristocrat" Fufala and "philosopher" Bumbula, who are mocked by the local boys.
+The title of the film comes from another holy fool, Elioz, who wanders the snowy forest in vain, searching for the magical “Tree of Desire.”

 Cast

 Music

 The film score is composed by Georgian composers Bidzina Kvernadze and Iakob Bobokhidze.

 Awards

 The film won several film festival prizes.